akka/akka/akka-docs/rst/java/stream/stages-overview.rst

 ^^^^^^^^^^^
 Allow switching to alternative Source when a failure has happened upstream.

+Throwing an exception inside ``recoverWith`` _will_ be logged on ERROR level automatically.

 **emits** the element is available from the upstream or upstream is failed and pf returns alternative Source

 **backpressures** downstream backpressures, after failure happened it backprssures to alternative Source

 **completes** upstream completes or upstream failed with exception pf can handle

+recoverWithRetries
+^^^^^^^^^^^^^^^^^^
+RecoverWithRetries allows to switch to alternative Source on flow failure.
+It will stay in effect after a failure has been recovered up to `attempts` number of times so that each time there is a failure it is fed into the `pf` and a new Source may be materialized.
+Note that if you pass in 0, this won't attempt to recover at all.
+Passing -1 will behave exactly the same as  `recoverWith`.

+Since the underlying failure signal onError arrives out-of-band, it might jump over existing elements.
+This stage can recover the failure signal, but not the skipped elements, which will be dropped.

+**emits** when element is available from the upstream or upstream is failed and element is available from alternative Source

+**backpressures** when downstream backpressures

+**completes** when upstream completes or upstream failed with exception pf can handle

+mapError
+^^^^^^^^
+While similar to ``recover`` this stage can be used to transform an error signal to a different one *without* logging it as an error in the process.
+So in that sense it is NOT exactly equivalent to ``recover(t -> throw t2)`` since recover would log the ``t2`` error.

+Since the underlying failure signal onError arrives out-of-band, it might jump over existing elements.
+This stage can recover the failure signal, but not the skipped elements, which will be dropped.

+Similarily to ``recover`` throwing an exception inside ``mapError`` _will_ be logged on ERROR level automatically.

+**emits** when element is available from the upstream or upstream is failed and pf returns an element **backpressures** when downstream backpressures **completes** when upstream completes or upstream failed with exception pf can handle

 detach
 ^^^^^^